The Optimal Paper Moebius Band: Discussion

-{\bf Multi-Twist Examples:\/} Recently, Aidan Hennessey [{\bf H\/}] proved the very surprising result that one can make a cylinder or a Moebius band with any number of twists using a $1 \times 8$ strip.
-For Moebius bands only, his bound is better: you can do it with a $1 \times 6.25$ strip of paper.
+More recently, Aidan Hennessey [{\bf H\/}] proved the fantastic result that one can make a cylinder or a Moebius band with any number of twists using a $1 \times 6$ strip.
+Extremely recently, following my lecture at UCLA on 8 Oct 2024, I told Jan Neinhaus about Hennessey's construction.
+The next day, Jan showed me how one can optimize and get $3\sqrt 3+ \epsilon$, for any $\epsilon>0$, in place of $6$.
+Jan's limiting shape is half a regular hexagon.
+We conjecture that $3 \sqrt 3$ is optimal in this context.
+Nobody has written about this yet.